Is A Homemade Weed Killer A Better Choice Than Roundup?

 These symptoms are the result of relatively small, accidental exposure.
 People who have purposely ingested pesticides containing these chemicals as a means of suicide have succeeded.

 NOTE: Take special care to keep pets and children away from areas treated with herbicides containing glyphosate.
 This article shares pet-friendly weed killer ideas.
-If they come in contact with plants that are still wet with pesticide, they could suffer severe symptoms or even death.
+If they come in contact with plants that are still wet with pesticides, they could suffer severe symptoms or even death.

 The Effects Are Cumulative

-According to the EPA, approximately one-hundred-million pounds of Roundup are used in the US every year, and that is just one of the 750 glyphosate containing chemicals currently in use in one nation.
+According to the EPA, approximately one hundred million pounds of Roundup are used in the US every year, and that is just one of the 750 glyphosate-containing chemicals currently in use in one nation.

 In Argentina, environmental groups and activists have petitioned the government to ban the use of glyphosate in areas where the chemical is regularly sprayed on crops due to: